Home

 Portland cement clinker - overview

-Portland cement clinker is a dark grey nodular material made by heating ground limestone and clay at a temperature of about 1400 C-1500 C. The nodules are ground up to a fine powder to produce cement, with a small amount of gypsum added to control the setting properties.
+Portland cement clinker is a dark grey nodular material made by heating ground limestone and clay at a temperature of about 1400 °C - 1500 °C. The nodules are ground up to a fine powder to produce cement, with a small amount of gypsum added to control the setting properties.

-Polished section of clinker nodule (scanning electron microscope image).
-Most of the nodule is alite (light grey) - some clusters of belite are visible (arrowed).
-Aluminate and ferrite are present but not visible at this relatively low magnification.
+In the above image of a whole nodule in polished section, the nodule has a high alite content and so most of it consists of alite (light gray).
+Some clusters of belite are visible (arrowed).
+Aluminate and ferrite phases are present but not visible at this relatively low magnification.

-Clinker contains four main minerals:
+Portland cement clinker contains four principal minerals:

 The balance is made up of alkali sulfates and minor impurities.
 The typical mineral contents shown are subject to wide variation.

-Example of a typical clinker analysis (oxide weight%).
+Typical clinker analysis (oxide weight%).

 SiO2